Jools Lebron in tears after someone else trademarks viral 'very demure' phrase

 Trans TikToker Jools Lebron in tears after someone else trademarked her viral phrase ‘very demure’

-Trans content creator Jools Lebron, who popularised the “very demure” TikTok trend, was left in tears after someone else reportedly filed to trademark her viral phrase.
+Trans content creator Jools Lebron, who popularised the “very demure, very mindful” TikTok trend, was left in tears after someone else reportedly filed to trademark her viral phrase.

 TMZ reported on 23 August that a person under the name of Jefferson Bates, from Washington, filed to trademark Lebron’s phrase, “very demure, very mindful”.